CristianDavideConte/data-augmentation/README.md

 - a `get_transformed_YOLO_values` method which takes the original YOLO label values of an image and returns the transformed ones
 - a `get_augmenter_signature` method which returns a string containing the abbreviated name of the augmenter  <br/>

-The base `Augmenter` abstract class also defines some utility methods to convert image to NumPy arrays and viceversa. <br/>
+The base `Augmenter` abstract class also defines some utility methods to convert images to NumPy arrays and viceversa. <br/>

 The currently available augmenters are:
 - `AugmenterBlur`